Utkarsh-Shukla12/Certificates/README.md

 # Certificates
 ## Description of Repository
-This repo was created in mind to keep the record of all the certificate issued in part or near future to Utkarsh Shukla.
-Anyone is free to take a look on certificates and if interested please feel free to reach me.
+This repo was created in mind to keep the records of all the Certificate issued to me.
+It show my progess over the time and motivates me to keep pushing myself and work hard. :)

 ## Certificates